hazzuk/compose-backupdate/README.md

 - Doesn't require changes inside my `compose.yaml` files
 - Works with both **bind mounts** and **named volumes**
 - Can be used to create 🕑scheduled backups
-- Can also create ad-hoc backups alongside container ⬆️updates
+- Can also create ad-hoc backups alongside guided container ⬆️updates
 - Not trying to replace existing cloud backup tools (like rclone)

 <br>